FabienCoutant/SparkUp/docs/contracts/ProxyFactory.md

 # ProxyFactory

-The Campaign factory is used for the deployment of new campaign
+The Proxy factory is used for the deployment of new campaign

-> Inherit of for the CampaignFactory Interface
+> Using this Contract make the CampaignFactory contract lighter

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->